 - The Best Bacon Air Fryer Temperature is 350 degrees F. This will crisp the bacon without causing it to smoke or burn.

 - Discard Excess Bacon Grease in the Drip Tray Between Batches.
 This will prevent smoking.

 - Different Types of Bacon Cook Differently.
 Typically air fryer bacon cooks in 5 to 9 minutes, depending upon if it is thick-cut bacon or thin-cut.

 - Air Fryers Vary.
 Each air fryer model is a little different; this recipe has been tested in a Ninja air fryer and Philips air fryer.
 Check early to make sure your bacon doesn’t burn.

 How to Cook Bacon in the Air Fryer

 - Black Pepper.
-For a twist, try adding a sprinkle lof black pepper to your air fryer bacon.
+For a twist, try adding a sprinkle of black pepper to your bacon.

-- Place on a paper towel lined plate.
+- Remove and Repeat.
 Repeat steps with remaining batches.
 DIG IN!